Drug discovery startup Recursion raises $60 million in Series B from Data Collective

 Recursion, a drug discovery startup out of Salt Lake City, Utah has announced a $60 million Series B round, led by Data Collective (DCVC).

-Recursion started out in 2014 on a mission to identify one-hundred new treatments in 10 years.
+Recursion started out in 2014 on a mission to identify 100 new treatments in 10 years.
 That’s a lofty goal, considering the discovery for just one drug can traditionally take decades and tens of millions of dollars, with a high rate of failure before anything comes of the research.

 However, the startup uses machine learning to process and rapidly discover new drug treatments for diseases in a fraction of the time and cost.